absolute-quantum/cats-blender-plugin/README.md

     - Added Export button into the panel after enabling the protection
     - Updated documentation
         - Step 6 now shows how to fix all remaining lighting issues
+- Supporters:
+    - The supporter list is now synced with an online repository
+        - It can now be updated on the fly without having to update the whole plugin
 - General:
     - Mesh selections are no longer shown if there is only one mesh
     - Updated mmd_tools